-I joined WGB in 2013.
-My day job is Director of an IT company as well as being a Visiting Professor at the University of Surrey, and I am hoping that my experience in the business arena and higher education will prove very useful for Walsh Junior School.
-My responsibilities include Head Teacher appraisal and recruitment.
+My day job was Director of Business Operations and HR for an IT company as well as being a Visiting Professor at the University of Surrey and I am convinced my experience in business and higher education continue to prove very useful for Walsh Junior School.

 Ceri Hurcombe - Foundation Governor

 In September 2019 I was nominated by the PCC at St Peters Church to be a Foundation Governor.
 I am very pleased to support the school and my initial focus has been on developing a designated Prayer Space in school.
 Having been a Governor previously and having experience of working in a school I bring valuable experience to the role.
 I have volunteered to listen to readers regularly as I feel you get to know a school best by being inside it.